sandy-marrero/parcergram/README.md

-# Project 3 - Parcergram Unit Six
+# Project 3 - Instagram Clone (Codepath Android University)

 Parcergram is a photo sharing app similar to Instagram but using Parse as its backend.